isomerpages/moe-rafflesgirlssch/_admissions/Academic Year 2026 Year 1 Registration.md

 <p>There is an orientation programme for all Secondary 1 students.
 (In RGS,
 we refer to these students as ‘Year 1s’ as they are in ‘Year 1’ of the 6-year Raffles Programme).
-The 4-day Orientation Programme in RGS begins on Monday 5 Jan 2026 and will end on Thursday 8 Jan 2026.
+The 4-day Orientation Programme in RGS begins on Friday, 2 Jan 2026 and will end on Thursday 8 Jan 2026.
 More details will be provided later via Parents Gateway.&nbsp;</p>
 <p></p>
 <ol start="5">